 I encourage you to become familiar with this document and keep it handy on your computer or print it as a hard copy for easy review.
 The Catalog will answer most questions about your academic and co-curricular experiences.
-In instances where your questions are unanswered or where you need clarification, please feel welcome to contact the Institute's administrative personnel if you have any additional questions.
+In instances where your questions are unanswered or where you need clarification, please feel welcome to contact the Institute's administrative personnel.

-As you strive to become a compassionate healthcare professional with great integrity and ability, I will support you in every way possible.
+As you strive to become a Doctor of Behavioral Health with great integrity, clinical skills, and an entrepreneurial mindset, I will support you in every way possible.